-- The IP address that is assigned to the router's Internet port.
-You can view this IP address on the ADVANCED Home page. - If you set up a DDNS account, the router's DNS name, for example, yourname.mynetgear.com.
-For information about using Dynamic DNS, see Set up and manage Dynamic DNS on page 116. - 3.
+- If you set up a DDNS account, the router's DNS name, for example, yourname.mynetgear.com.
+For information about using Dynamic DNS, see Set up and manage Dynamic DNS on page 134. - 3.
 If password protection is enabled (which it is by default), type your admin password.
 You can now access your storage devices.